 By 1990, all 50 states of America played pickleball.
-At the end of 2021, over 9,524 places played pickleball, and an average of 66 additional courts started building every month.
+At the end of 2021, over 9,524 places played pickleball, with an average of 66 additional courts being built every month.

-The first National Pickleball Tournaments took place in Buckeye in Arizona in 2009 with over 400 participants.
+The first National Pickleball Tournament took place in Buckeye Arizona in 2009 with over 400 participants.

-In 2021, the Margaritaville USA Pickleball National Championships took place in the Indian Wells Tennis Garden outside of Palm Springs and featured over 2,342 registered players who competed for $90,000 in prize money.
+A little over ten years later in 2021, the Margaritaville USA Pickleball National Championships took place in the Indian Wells Tennis Garden outside of Palm Springs.
+This tournament featured over 2,342 registered players who competed for $90,000 in prize money.

 Racket Sportspersons Entering Pickleball Statistics